tanyamoore/shopee-cart/README.md

 ## Installation
 * `You Installation Guide Here`
+* ng new shopee-cart
+* ng g c product-list-component

 ## Create Simple Shopping Cart
 Please see the Attached `gif` for the Design
 * List all the Products
     * Product Name,
     * Description
     * Price of the Product
 * On Each Product it should have "Add to Cart" button
 * When i click the "Add to Cart" button it should
     * Add to Cart List
     * Increment the quantity of each Product in the Cart List
     * Increment the number of quantity in the header
 * List all the Products that you added to the Carts
     * Product Name
     * Description
     * Price of the Product
     * Quantity
 * On Each Product in the Cart it should have "Remove from Cart" button
 * When I click the "Remove from Cart" button it should
     * Decrement number of quantity of the Product
     * Decrement the total number of quantity in the header
     * When the quantity of each Product become "0" zero it will remove from list

 ## Notes